notnotrachit/devcompete/README.md

 You can participate in 1v1 coding contests on our platform.
 The contest modules allows users to see realtime progress of their opponenet to make the contest more interesting.

+### AI Chat
+You can chat with our AI to get help with learn and upskill yourself.
+You can also get help from AI and get subtle hints to improve your code to optimize it.

 ## Project Structure

 The project is organized into several Django apps, each serving a different part of the application: